 Pepsi is one of the most popular global brands.
 As of 2018, Pepsi enjoyed more advertisement time on TV than any other beverage in the United States.
 It ranks as one of the largest companies worldwide regarding market value.

 In the U.S., Pepsi is the leading consumer packaged goods company generating sales of nearly 26 billion U.S. dollars in 2017.

 When such a powerful brand joins forces with one of the most powerful influencers in the world, everyone expects mercurial results.
 However, Kendall Jenner’s 2017 advert with Pepsi caused an outcry and condemnation across the globe.

-The drinks giant seemed to appropriate a nationwide protest movement following a sensitive period of police shootings in the U.S. The campaign seemed to make light of a serious issue of race in the country.
+The drinks giant seemed to appropriate a nationwide protest movement following a sensitive period of police shootings in the U.S. The campaign seemed to make light of a severe issue of race in the country.

 One activist told NBC News that the ad trivialized the urgency of the issues and diminished the seriousness and gravity of the Black Lives Matter protests.

-Pepsi’s initial reaction in defense of the ad’s global message of unity, peace and understanding caused more uproar.
-It was another miscalculation, and the brand recognized this when Bernice King, daughter of Martin Luther King, Jr. joined the protests against the ad.
+Pepsi’s initial reaction in defense of the ad’s global message of unity, peace, and understanding caused more uproar.
+It was another miscalculation, and the brand recognized this when Bernice King, daughter of Martin Luther King, Jr., joined the protests against the ad.